How a Stroke Transformed Jill Bolte Taylor’s Life

 • Her scientific background also gave her a sense of hope and purpose, as she knew that her brain had the potential to heal and adapt over time.

-Yet her deep understanding of neuroscience couldn’t protect her from the emotional and psychological weight of recovery.
-She still faced moments of fear, frustration, and grief as she worked to rediscover who she was beyond her former self.
+Still, deep knowledge of neuroscience could not shield her from emotional and psychological challenges of recovery.
+She encountered moments of fear, frustration, and grief while striving to rediscover identity beyond former self.

 What role did her family play in her recovery?